-- 1. Student must be eligible (see eligibility rules). - 2.
-Student must be with a school sponsor.
+- 8. Student must be eligible (see eligibility rules). - 9.
+Student must be with a school sponsor. - 10.
+No student will be allowed in any school building, unless a school sponsor is with them at all times.

-- 3. No student will be allowed in any school building, unless a school sponsor is with them at all times. - 4.
-All fund raising for any school organization or any organization using school facilities or on school premises must be approved through the Assistant Superintendent after first getting the Principal's approval in writing. - 5.
-All school sponsored activity trips must be approved through the administration. - 6.
-All required buses will be scheduled through the Operations Manager. - 7.
-No student is to arrive at school before 7:45 AM, except in an emergency, or with a school sponsor.
+- 11. All fund raising for any school organization or any organization using school facilities or on school premises must be approved through the Assistant Superintendent after first getting the Principal's approval in writing. - 12.
+All school sponsored activity trips must be approved through the administration. - 13.
+All required buses will be scheduled through the Assistant Superintendent. - 14.
+No student is to arrive at school before 7:45 AM, except in an emergency, or with a school sponsor. - 15.
+All organizations and clubs will present a copy of their constitution and by-laws to the Principal and the Superintendent for approval, before any activity is carried out.
+This has to be done each year. - 16.
+Letters will be awarded to those who earn them.